Bad Bunny's 'Debi Tirar Mas Fotos' tops U.S. album chart

 ADVERTISEMENT

-Coming in at No. 2 on the Billboard 200 chart dated Saturday are Taylor Swift's Lover: Live From Paris, followed by SZA's SOS at No. 3, Kendrick Lamar's GNX at No. 4 and Lil Baby's Wham at No. 5.
+Coming in at No. 2 on the Billboard 200 chart is SZA's SOS, followed by Mac Miller's Balloonerism at No. 3, Kendrick Lamar's GNX at No. 4 and Gracie Abrams' the Secret of Us at No. 5.

-Rounding out the top tier are Sabrina Carpenter's Short n'Sweet at No. 6, Billie Eilish's Hit Me Hard and Soft at No. 7, the Wicked soundtrack at No. 8, Morgan Wallen's One Thing at a Time at No. 9 and Gracie Abrams' The Secret of Us at No. 10.
+Rounding out the top tier are Sabrina Carpenter's Short n'Sweet at No. 6, Lil Baby's WHAM at No. 7, Morgan Wallen's One Thing at a Time at No. 8, Billie Eilish's Hit Me Hard and Soft at No. 9 and Taylor Swift's Tortured Poets Department at No. 10.

 Copyright 2025 United Press International, Inc. (UPI).
 Any reproduction, republication, redistribution and/or modification of any UPI content is expressly prohibited without UPI's prior written consent.